-Of even more benefit, if we can get the support of all levels ment, I keep askin vided it gets support.
-My point is to mov ward on waterfront de ment that the vast majo our people do support ai get about destroying structure that just car replaced.
+Of even more benefit, if we can get the support of all levels ment, I keep askin of government, would be the question over and over again the whole community's inter-Fort Latour project.
+It truly is about why people have to lose ests be given consideration and a national historic site and could be a fantastic tourist benefits that these jobs have speak for the whole communiattraction for our city - pre- for our community to support ty.
+The Omnifacts survey vided it gets support.
+My point is to mov ward on waterfront de ment that the vast majo our people do support a get about destroying structure that just ca replaced.